-Play with the display’s color profile: By visiting > System Preferences > Display in your Mac’s Menu Bar, you can visit the Colors section and choose a color profile that looks the best to you.
+By visiting > System Preferences > Display in your Mac’s menu bar, you can visit the Colors section and choose a color profile that looks the best to you.
 Sometimes, different external displays will look better with different non-factory color profiles.
 Play around a bit with these settings until you see something you like.

 If none of the presets in the list look good to you, try clicking on the Calibrate button from the Color tab in the Display settings of your external display.
 This will allow you to calibrate your display’s color and give it your own custom color settings.

-Find the contrast button: Lots of third-party external displays not made by Apple have custom contrast buttons on them.
+Lots of third-party external displays not made by Apple have custom contrast buttons on them.
 You can typically press them on the monitor itself to adjust the contrast and make colors easier to distinguish between.

-Find the color button: Like contrast buttons, some third-party external displays not made by Apple also have RGB buttons, which let you manually configure the Red, Green, and Blue levels for the display.
+Like contrast buttons, some third-party external displays not made by Apple also have RGB buttons, which let you manually configure the Red, Green, and Blue levels for the display.
 If the display looks too orange for you, then give it some more green and blue.
 If it looks too blue for you, give it some more orange and green.

-Adjust your brightness: The brighter your display is, the richer the colors are going to be because more light means more visibility.
+The brighter your display is, the richer the colors are going to be because more light means more visibility.
 Your eyes use light to distinguish color.
 Try adjusting your display’s brightness either with the Control + F2 keyboard shortcut, or try finding a brightness button on the monitor itself.

 Apple notes that some third-party displays have both a “monitor mode” and “television mode.”
 Monitor mode is going to offer the richest colors for a computer experience, and if you’re using your external display as a monitor, well, you should probably set it to monitor mode.
 Not all displays have this feature, but you should consult your display’s manufacturer or instructions booklet to find out more.

-Apple refers to dead or bright pixels in a display as pixel anomalys.
-This can happen when individual pixels in your display malfunction and continue to emit colors incorrectly, or don’t emit colors at all.
+Apple refers to dead or bright pixels in a display as pixel anomalies.
+This can happen when individual pixels in your display malfunction and continue to emit colors incorrectly or don’t emit colors at all.
 It can also happen when a display gets foreign material trapped between the glass and pixel.
-If the display was made by Apple, Apple will be able to fix it at an Apple Retail Store or Apple Authorized Service Provider; if it’s a third-party display, you’ll have to contact the manufacturer.
+If Apple made the display, they would be able to fix it at an Apple Retail Store or Apple Authorized Service Provider.
+If it’s a third-party display, you’ll have to contact the manufacturer.

 These are some of the most common issues that can occur with using an external display on your Mac.
-Hopefully after trying the steps listed here, you’re able to use your external display as you once thought you’d be able to.
+Hopefully, after trying the steps listed here, you’re able to use your external display as you once thought you’d be able to.